Amazon rainforest: Conservation

 Due to the conservation policies of Luiz Inácio Lula da Silva in the first 10 months of 2023 deforestation in the Brazilian Amazon decreased by around 50% compared to the same period in 2022.
 This was despite a severe drought, one of the worst on record, that exacerbated the situation.
 Climate change, El Nino, deforestation increases the likelihood of drought condition in the Amazon.

 According to Amazon Conservation's MAAP forest monitoring program, the deforestation rate in the Amazon from the January 1 to November 8, 2023, decreased by 56% in comparison to the same period in 2022.
 The main cause is the decline in deforestation rate in Brazil, due to the government's policies, while Columbia, Peru and Bolivia also reduced deforestation.

 In January 2024 published data showed a 50% decline in deforestation rate in the Amazon rainforest and 43% rise in vegetation loss in the neighbor Cerrado during the year of 2023 in comparison to 2022.
 Both biomes together lose 12,980 km², 18% less than in 2022.

+Conservation International Brazil is an implementing partner in large-scale conservation programmes in the Brazilian Amazon, including the Global Environment Facility (GEF)-financed Amazon Sustainable Landscapes Project and restoration actions funded through the Amazon Fund initiative Restaura Amazônia in Pará and Maranhão.